 Marketing Strategy of British Airways – British Airways Marketing Strategy: British Airways is the largest international airline in the UK.
 It serves more than 45 million passengers annually.

 The Waterside, located near London Heathrow Airport’s main hub, has been in operation for more than 97 years since its inception in 2016.
-In January 2011, British Airways was merged into Iberia to create International Airlines Group (IAG).
+In January 2011, British Airways merged into Iberia to create the International Airlines Group (IAG).

 The IAG, a holding company in Madrid, Spain, is the third-largest international airline group, and the second-largest European.

 British Airways At A Glance – Marketing Strategy of British Airways

 CEO: Sean Doyle

 Founder: In 1974 British Airways was created by the merger of BOAC and BEA.

 Year founded: 31 March 1974, London, United Kingdom

 Products & Services: Low-cost airline service | Air transport | Travel classes | Lounges | Food and drink | Entertainment | Fleet facts | Family travel | Group travel